Why compost? Because it's easy, natural, helps save money, improves the environment and saves space at the Central Landfill.

 Click on our composting guides to the left, or contact the URI Master Composter/Master Recycler program to start your backyard composting experience!

 Compost Bins Available for Sale

 Backyard compost bins are available for purchase at our Administrative Offices (Building A), Monday through Friday, from 8:30-4:00.
 Our bins hold 11.5 cubic feet of material and are made from recycled content plastic.
 The bins are easily constructed, needing no tools, and only require approximately three feet of backyard space.
-They are $40 each, and we accept checks or money orders made out to RIRRC.
-No cash.
-If you are a Facebook user and "like" us at www.facebook.com/rirrc, you can get yours for $25!
+They are $45 each, and we accept cash, checks or money orders made out to RIRRC.

 Compost Approved for Use in Organic Farming Available for Sale